MCherifiOSS/meta-crosswalk-embedded/README.md

 # Introduction

-Lake Bodom is the minimal Linux distribution that boots a fully-fledged Web application.
+Yocto Yocto Crosswalk Embedded is the minimal Linux distribution that boots a fully-fledged Web application.

-This repository is actually a Yocto layer and groups all the needed components that form Lake Bodom, featuring mostly Crosswalk Application run-time and Chromium.
+This repository is actually a Yocto layer and groups all the needed components that form Yocto Yocto Crosswalk Embedded, featuring mostly Crosswalk Application run-time and Chromium.
 In particular Chromium is using Ozone-GBM platform and therefore does not rely on any Linux traditional window system like X11, Wayland, etc, neither graphics toolkits like EFL, Qt.
 It's a pretty simple and new software